rlex/cloudflare-exporter/README.md

 # Cloudflare prometheus exporter

-Cloudflare prometheus exporter provide direct support for Cloudflare metrics to be published in Prometheus.
+Cloudflare prometheus exporter provides direct support for Cloudflare metrics to be exposed to Prometheus.

-This library uses Cloudflare's GraphQL endpoint to fetch the aggregated metrics for a given zone/user (future).
+This library uses Cloudflare's GraphQL endpoint to fetch the aggregated metrics for a given zone/user(future).

 ### Prometheus metrics